 Most vestibular schwannomas have an intracanalicular component, and often result in widening of the porus acusticus resulting in the trumpeted IAM sign, which is present in up to 90% of cases 5.
-In a minority of cases (~20%) they are purely extracanalicular, only abutting the porus acousticus 1,5.
-Usually there is a small CSF cap between intracanalicular portion and the cochlea; occasionally, these tumours grow laterally through the cochlea (transmodiolar) or vestibule (transmacular) into the middle ear.
-Rarely they are small and confined to the vestibule (intralavestibular) or to the cochlea (intracochlear) or both (vestibulocochlear) 4.
+In a minority of cases (~20%) they are purely extra canalicular, only abutting the porus acusticus 1,5.
+Usually, there is a small CSF cap between the intracanalicular portion and the cochlea; Occasionally, these tumours grow laterally through the cochlea (transmodiolar) or vestibule (transmacular) into the middle ear.
+Rarely they are small and confined to the vestibule (intravestibular) or the cochlea (intracochlear) or both (vestibulocochlear) 4.

 Extracanalicular extension into the cerebellopontine angle (path of least resistance) can lead to "ice-cream-cone" appearance.

 Small tumours tend to be solid whereas cystic degeneration seen commonly in larger tumours 2.
 Haemorrhagic areas may also be seen.
 Calcification is typically not present.

-May show erosion and widening of the internal acoustic meatus.
+May show erosion and widening of the internal acoustic canal.
 The density of these tumours on non-contrast imaging is variable, and often they are hard to see, especially on account of beam hardening and streak artefact from the adjacent petrous temporal bone.